acoli-repo/AURIS/guidelines/draft/lit.md

 Whenever we draw from these texts, this is not specifically marked.
 These texts and the current manual represent different developmental stages and instantiations of the PoCoS core scheme (Chiarcos and Krasavina 2005),

-The section on the Givenness Hierarchy is taken from Gundel et al.'s Coding Protocol for Statuses on the Givenness Hierarchy (2006, http://www.sfu.ca/~hedberg/Coding_for_Cognitive_Status.pdf, accessed 2023-04-16).
+Section 5 is based on Gundel et al.'s Coding Protocol for Statuses on the Givenness Hierarchy (2006, http://www.sfu.ca/~hedberg/Coding_for_Cognitive_Status.pdf, accessed 2023-04-16).
 Except for editorial updates, this document is largely unchanged.
 Changes are not explicitly marked, but are documented in Git history.

-The section on the annotation of the backward-looking center has been written from scratch for this manual by Christian Chiarcos, Spring 2023.
+Sections 2 and 6 have been written from scratch for this manual by Christian Chiarcos, Spring 2023.

 # Literature References (incomplete)